bitmark-inc/docs/bitmark-references/bitmark-node-software/mining.md

 1. merkle root

-    the hash of all transaction hashes inside the block
+    the hash of all transaction hashes inside the block, if verified transactions are less than block allowable limit (9999), then all verified transactions will be put into a block.
+If verified transactions above block allowable limit, random transactions will be selected

 1. timestamp